mmhverheijden/portfolio_THUAS/README.md

 This guide will contain descriptions of

 Each Jupyter notebook will be titled according to what dataset it contains, e.g. 'Agora' or 'Darknet Markets'.
-The Agora dataset is the one that is publicly available on [Kaggle](https://www.kaggle.com/philipjames11/dark-net-marketplace-drug-data-agora-20142015), and the Darknet Markets dataset is the dataset provided by WebIQ which cannot be published.

-This is done because a data agreement has been signed for the
+The Agora dataset is the one that is publicly available on [Kaggle](https://www.kaggle.com/philipjames11/dark-net-marketplace-drug-data-agora-20142015), and the Darknet Markets dataset is the dataset provided by WebIQ which cannot be published, because of privacy sensitive data, for which a data agreement is signed aswell.

 The project is designed using agile/SCRUM methods, meaning that sprints are defined in order to safeguard progress, deadlines and deliverables.
 This is done using an online Trello board, where various tasks are defined and each individual project member keeps tracks of their respective tasks.